Kurdish leaders, Iranian delegation stress expanding relations

 Pezeshkian also met with Kurdistan Democratic Party (KDP) leader Masoud Barzani and extended him a formal invitation to visit Iran.

-The Kurdistan Region and Iran enjoy good ties in several sectors, mainly economy and tourism.
+The Kurdistan Region and Iran enjoy good ties in several sectors, mainly trade and tourism.
 The relationship has been strained in recent years by Tehran’s attacks on exiled Kurdish groups and deadly missile strikes inside the Kurdistan Region’s borders on locations that it alleged were Mossad bases.
 Erbil has vehemently rejected the claims.

 Pezeshkian told reporters in Erbil that the Iranian delegation is here to strengthen ties with both Iraq and the Kurdistan Region “to resolve all problems that have existed so far.”